N-Maronic/IVR-colonial-heritage/README.md

       to create a Webhook to your locally running application.
 You can find more information about ngrok [here](https://ngrok.com/)
   11. Copy-paste the ngrok link to your Twilio console

-Now your server, and consequently your IVR, is up an running.
+Now your server, and consequently your IVR, is up and running.

 ### Node.js
    1. Create a new Service in your Twilio Functions and Assets ([documentation](https://www.twilio.com/docs/serverless/functions-assets/functions/create-service))